|S-Boats in the Kriegsmarine - Whereabouts|

 "MTB 335" (type Fairmile C) was shot to fire by the 2.
 SFltl during the night 10./11.09.1942 in the Northsea and brought in to Den Helder the 11.09.1942.

 MTB 314 (ex USS PT 56 = Typ ELCO 77'), which had been given over from USN to RN in February 1949, was captured by the Kriegsmarine heavily damaged off Toruk on 14.09.1942.
 She was repaired and commissioned as fast minesweeper "RA 10".
-She was sunk by an Allied air raid in April 1943.
+She was sold to an English person and got the name "Affitti e Prestitli".

 Two Sovjet lootboats assigned to the 1.
 SFltl in 1942 (TKA-47 from the Baltic Sea and TKA-111 stranded and salvaged off Eupatrorija) of 17,8 t displacement (length: 19,1 m, beam: 3,3 m; draft: 1,2 m) armed with 2 x 53,3 cm torpedoes and 1 x 12,7mm-MG propelled by 2 GAM 34 BSF Gasoline-Enginges each of 800 - 850 PS were faster than 50 knots but had severe corrison-problems.
 The crew consisted of 6 to 8 men.